 At the BerbeeWalsh Department of Emergency Medicine, we conduct innovative, transdisciplinary research that bridges discovery and clinical practice — leveraging data science, emerging technology, and systems-based approaches to improve patient outcomes and transform the future of emergency medicine.
 We are also deeply committed to developing investigators who are dedicated to generating new knowledge and advancing patient care and outcomes.

-Guided by the Wisconsin Idea and strengthened by local and global partnerships, our research bridges the lifespan — from pediatric to geriatric emergency care — with considerable attention to vulnerable populations.
+Guided by the Wisconsin Idea and strengthened by local and global partnerships, our research bridges the lifespan — from pediatric to geriatric emergency care — with considerable attention to effective care for all populations.
 We also advance medical education through research and provide scientific investigators with a cadre of cutting-edge services for clinical research studies.

 Research Productivity